Raindranathc9/HeartAttackPredictor/howtoUse.md

 features = np.array([[62, 0, 61, 1, 38, 1, 155000, 1.1, 143, 1, 1]])
 Feature Format:

   age: Age of the patient (e.g., 62)
   anaemia: 1 if the patient has anaemia; otherwise, 0 creatinine phosphokinase: CPK enzyme level
   diabetes: 1 if the patient has diabetes; otherwise, 0 ejection fraction: Percentage of blood leaving the heart per beat high bp: 1 if the patient has high blood pressure; otherwise, 0
   platelets: Platelet count
   serum creatinine: Level of serum creatinine in the blood serum sodium: Level of serum sodium in the blood
   sex: 1 for male, 0 for female
   smoking: 1 if the patient smokes; otherwise, 0
 Make Predictions
 Use the loaded model to make predictions based on the prepared features.

-python
-Copy code
   # Make a prediction

   prediction = model.predict(features)
   print("Prediction:", "Heart Attack Risk" if prediction[0] == 1 else "No Heart Attack Risk")

 Output Interpretation:
 1: Indicates a higher risk of a heart attack.
 0: Indicates a lower or no risk of a heart attack.